e1iasm/Conflict-in-Ethiopia/README.md

 ## File

-- `ethiopia_conflict_analysis.ipynb`: Jupyter Notebook file containing the code and analysis for the Political Violence Analysis in Ethiopia.
+- `understanding_political_violence_in_ethiopia.ipynb`: Jupyter Notebook file containing the code and analysis for the Political Violence Analysis in Ethiopia.
 - `README.md`: This file provides information about the repository and the project.

 ## Analysis